boshtannik/embedded-nano-mesh/README.md

 - transits packets that were sent to other devices
 - handles `lifetime` of packets
 - handles special packets like `ping` and `pong`, or any kind of transaction one.
-- saves received packets that wil lbe available trough `receive` method.
+- saves received packets that will be available trough `receive` method.
 - sends packets, that are in the `send` queue.

-As the protocol relies on physical environment - it is crucial to provide ability to the library to rely on time counting and on communication interface, time calculation is provided by millis_provider closure, and interface_driver is described above by `embedded-serial` traits.
+As the protocol relies on physical environment - it is crucial to provide ability to the library to rely on time counting and on communication interface.
+Time calculation is provided by millis_provider closure, and interface_driver is described above by `embedded-io` traits.

-During the use of methods, that relies on millis_provider closure and interface_driver which is the structure that implements embedded-serial trait - it is needed to provide those implementations during the method call.
+During the use of methods, that relies on millis_provider closure and interface_driver which is the structure that implements `embedded-io` trait - it is needed to provide those implementations during the method call.
 Those methods are:
 - `update`
 - `send_ping_pong`